 I'm a big fan of the classic Negroni cocktail, and this smoky riff, the Negroni Mezcal, is also high on my list of favorite recipes.

 The original drink was invented in Italy and is a boozy twist to the Americano cocktail.
-Apparently, Count Camilo Negroni ordered this at his favorite bar in Florence.
+Apparently, Count Camillo Negroni ordered this at his favorite bar in Florence.
 And just like that, a legendary cocktail was born.